 First lets get the science lesson out of the way.

 Lactic acid serves as a “backup” energy source for your body.
 During very intense exercise, your circulatory system cannot keep up with your muscles’ demand for oxygen.
 This is when muscles shift from aerobic metabolism, which uses oxygen for energy, to anaerobic metabolism.
-The latter does not require oxygen and creates energy through the combustion of carbohydrates.
+The latter creates energy through the combustion of carbohydrates rather than oxygen.